basicallygit/xorcrypt/README.md

 # xorcrypt

-A utility for performing an xor cipher on files
+A utility for performing a repeated-key xor cipher on files

 ## Usage